-"THE theory of resistance is a subject "which has exercised the extraordinary " talents of the most distinguished mathe-" maticians of the last century.
-Neverthe-"less it is a subject which is as yet very "imperfectly known.
-It seems that Sir " Isaac Newton was the first who attempted " to make the motion and actions of fluids "the subject of mathematical discussion: " yet even he, with all his genius and all his " science, was at length convinced that it " was in vain to expect an accurate investi-" gation of the motions and actions of fluids, " where millions of unseen particles com-" bine their influence, &c.
-He however "figured in his mind an hypothetical " theory; and from this hypothesis deduced
+"THE theory of resistance is a subject " which has exercised the extraordinary " talents of the most distinguished mathe-" maticians of the last century.
+Neverthe-" less it is a subject which is as yet very "imperfectly known.
+It seems that Sir " Isaac Newton was the first who attempted " to make the motion and actions of fluids " the subject of mathematical discussion; " yet even he, with all his genius and all his " science, was at length convinced that it " was in vain to expect an accurate investi-" gation of the motions and actions of fluids, " where millions of unseen particles com-" bine their influence, &c.
+He however "figured in his mind an hypothetical by the distance which pieces of wax, made specifically heavier than water, will be suspended from the surface of a glass of water.